Berkeley Enacts Law to Protect Bicyclists From Driver Harassment

 “A woman felt that she was being harassed and neither the police nor the district attorney were taking it seriously,” said Worthington.
 “When I heard that L.A. had adopted this ordinance, I was so excited.
 This was something that had been in the back of my mind for a couple of years, knowing that the police department is very busy and are focused on preventing violence and major crimes, so the likelihood of getting attention to this was not high, so this seemed like a wonderful idea of a tool to give people to protect themselves.”

 The ordinance was passed within three months — “shockingly fast” in Berkeley, where Worthington said legislation can take as long as five or ten years to be adopted.
-The process was expedited with the help of the EBBC’s Campbell along with Chris Kidd, former author of the Los Angeles Department of Transportation Bike Blog, who had coincidentally just moved to Oakland after organizing the media campaign for
+The process was expedited with the help of the EBBC’s Campbell along with Chris Kidd, former author of the Los Angeles Department of Transportation Bike Blog, who had coincidentally just moved to Oakland after organizing the media campaign for the L.A. ordinance.

 “The fact that Dave and Chris had answers for all their questions turned it into a unanimous vote,” said Worthington.
 “The city attorney came back faster than I’ve ever seen on any other ordinance that we’ve ever done.
 I think the city attorney had based it on what L.A. had done and really looked closely at their paperwork, and that made it so much faster.”